Tips To Lower the Property Taxes on Your Home

-When you own a home, you are liable for the property taxes assessed to your property.
+When you own a home, you are liable for the property taxes assessed on your property.
 The taxes collected on your property pay your share of the cost of local schools, government, and several other local and other programs.
 The biggest mistake many homeowners make is overpaying these taxes.
-You have rights and have the opportunity to only pay your fair share of the taxes assessed.
+You have rights and have the opportunity only to pay your fair share of the taxes assessed.
 You have options available to you to make sure the assessment on your home is fair.
 However, you do not have to overpay to be honoring your civic duty by paying taxes.
 There are several things that can be done to lower your taxes and help keep the cost of owning a home down.

 Many states allow for the filing of a Homestead Exemption Act to lower the value of your home.
 This filing protects the allowable state limit of the Homestead Act and will reduce the value of your home by that amount.
 The reduction in the value of your home will lower the tax overall tax liability of your property taxes.

-Many counties in this country allow for a senior citizens tax exemption This exemption is based on the overall income of the occupant of the home Each state or county will have its own rules and exemptions so your local county tax assessor should be contacted.
+Many counties in this country allow for a senior citizens tax exemption.
+This exemption is based on the overall income of the occupant of the home.
+Each state or county will have its own rules and exemptions, so your local county tax assessor should be contacted.

-The most important thing to remember is that you have rights and you can argue for those rights Most homeowners who ask for a re-assessment of their home value will receive a benefit adjustment
+The most important thing to remember is that you have rights, and you can argue for those rights.
+Most homeowners who ask for a re-assessment of their home value will receive a benefit adjustment.